lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > A developed country is not a place where the poor have cars.
 It's where the rich use public transportation.
 >
 > Petro Gustavo, Mayor of Bogota

-> Just because you understand the mechanics of how something works doesn't make it any less of a miracle.
->
-> Bill (True Blood s01e03)

 > The beauty and the tragedy of it is that you don't know just how different you are.